CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab02.md

      ![](../Images/aii45.png)

-### Task 5: Deploy another model
+## Task 5: Deploy another model

-When you created your project, the gpt-4.1 model you selected was automatically deployed.
-Let's deploy the Phi-4-mini-instruct model you also considered.
+In this task, you’ll deploy an additional model, **Phi-4-mini-instruct**, to your existing Azure AI Foundry project.
+You will configure deployment settings, accept the model license, and complete the deployment to make the model available for testing and integration alongside the previously deployed gpt-4.1 model.

-1. In the navigation bar on the left, in the **My assets** section, select **Models + endpoints**.
+1. In the navigation bar on the left, in the **My assets** section, select **Models + endpoints (1)**.

     - In the Model deployments tab, in the **+ Deploy model (2)** drop-down list, select **Deploy base model (3)**.